sittimunirahar/document-verification-api/README.md

 ***
 ### About

-This project was created for Accredify's Technical Assessment.

 The feature demonstrates a document verification API where an authenticated user sends a JSON file and receives a verification result as a response.

 The document is verified based on 3 conditions: valid issuer, recipient and signature.